PierrePruvost03/Glados/LibKong/README.md

 floor (Float) -> Float : round down a floating point number to its closest natural value

 round (Float) -> Float : round a floating point number to its closest natural value

+## Khar

+The Khar part of the library contains operations to check kharacters' qualities.
+Here is the list of funktions, the number and types of arguments, and want tey return :

+isDigit (Khar) -> Bool : returns True if the kharacter is a digit, False otherwise

+isAlpha (Khar) -> Bool : returns True if the kharacter is a letter, False otherwise

+isAlphaNum (Khar) -> Bool : returns True if the kharacter is a digit or a letter, False otherwise

+isLower (Khar) -> Bool : returns True if the kharacter is a lowercase letter, False otherwise

+isUpper (Khar) -> Bool : returns True if the kharacter is an uppercase letter, False otherwise

+toUpper (Khar) -> Khar : converts a lowercase letter into an uppercase

+toLower (Khar) -> Khar : converts an uppercase letter into a lowercase